MisterProtocol/RAND-editor/README.md

 Subsystem for Linux, in which case it builds and runs just as it would on a native Linux system.

+### Note for Newcomers

+The editor has a command-line "-showbuttons" option which will put clickable buttons in an area at the bottom of the edit window.
+You should make sure your terminal is at least 92 characters wide for this.
+Start typing into the edit window; your text will be entered directly.
+After you have some text entered, start clicking the buttons at the bottom of the screen with the mouse to see what various editor commands do.

+The files in the "man" directory will give you much more extensive documentation on how the editor works.

 ### Branches

 It is intended that there be two branches in this repository, which will